 Bachelor of Science in Accounting

 A bachelor's degree program in accounting teaches students various accounting and bookkeeping methods and processes.
 Students learn how to perform mathematical operations and apply economic theories to business organizations and financial systems.
-Programs require four years of study and include courses in:
+Programs require four years of study and include courses in mathematics and statistics and the following:

 - Financial accounting